DouglasAmarelo/jokenpo/README.md

 It was developed using HTML, CSS and javaScript.

 ## To run this project
-You have to install
+- You have to install `Node`

- - Node and npm
+After install Node
 - Clone this project;
+- Open this project using a terminal;
 - Navigate to jokenpo folder;
-- Open the folder using a terminal;
 - Run `npm i`, to install all dependencies of this project;
-- After all instalation, run `gulp`.
-The project will be open in the browser at `localhost:3000`;
+- After the entire instalation, run `gulp`.
+The project will open in the browser on `localhost:3000`;